Car benefits – Data Input & Calculation 2020-21

 If the employee is also provided with fuel then Payroll Manager will calculate the fuel benefit as follows:

 - Multiply the appropriate percentage (the same percentage as for the car benefit calculation above) by a fixed sum as known as the ‘Car fuel benefit charge multiplier’ as specified by HMRC each year (see Chapter 13 of HMRC 480: Expenses & Benefits Guide).
-The multiplier in this example is £24,100 , but the actual figure is yet to be confirmed by HMRC).
-The fuel benefit for the whole year is therefore £24,100 x 10% = £2,410.
+The multiplier in this example is £24,500 ).
+The fuel benefit for the whole year is therefore £24,500 x 10% = £2,450.

 4. Reporting Expenses and Benefits to HMRC

 Car benefits are reported to HMRC via the P11d following the end of the tax year.
 To see details of the P11d click ‘Forms’ then ‘Expenses & Benefits P11d’ from the main menu in Payroll Manager.
 In addition to this, you should inform HMRC about any changes that affect an employees car benefits (e.g. they have been issued with a new car, or have had a previous car replaced or withdrawn) by submitting a P46(Car) return online at that time.
 Click ‘Forms’ then ‘Car Change Notification P46(Car)’ from the main menu in Payroll Manager to do this.

 Important: If you have chosen to use the new HMRC service for ‘payrolling’ car benefits (PBIK) then you should NOT submit a P11d or P46Car in respect of cars for that employee.
 See our PBIK guide for more details.